cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/android.md

 android { /*...*/}

 // This section adds a step to generate the gRPC code from `app/src/main/proto` proto files.
+// This section adds a step to generate the gRPC code from `app/src/main/proto` proto files
-// The generated code should magically be available to your java/kotlin code. protobuf {
+// and make it available to your java/kotlin code. protobuf {
     protoc {
         artifact = 'com.google.protobuf:protoc:3.10.0'